Grand Ole Opry Daytime Backstage Tour (9am-11am – All Ages!)

 Cost: Regular tickets are $36 (including fees).
 Sold out.
 (Please note that there are tours every 15 minutes, so you can also grab tickets for a 9:15 or 9:45am tour and be in time to make the General Jackson showboat tour afterward, if you so desire.)

 Come join us for a cruise, lunch, and a show aboard the General Jackson Showboat.
-We will meet in the hotel lobby at 10:45 a.m. to car pool down to the General Jackson Showboat’s dock.
+We will meet in the hotel lobby at 10:15 a.m. to carpool down to the General Jackson Showboat’s dock or catch the hotel’s free shuttle there.
 It is just under 1 ½ miles from the hotel, behind Opry Mills Mall.
 You can also take a shuttle over to the Gaylord Opryland Resort and walk to the Mall.
 If you are already at the Grand Ole Opry tour, you can just walk over after that tour.

 The cruise lets you experience Nashville as is it can best be seen from the beautiful Cumberland River.
 While “rollin” down the river, you’ll enjoy stunning views, a delicious meal, and toe-tapping entertainment in the two-story Victorian Theater in the center of the boat.